-Summary our campaign, since 2014, for a Lazio Region legislation on free software, transparent telematics, (i.e. Trustless Computing), open Web and e-participation
+Summary of our campaign of Spring 2014, that lead to Lazio Region legislation to promote the creation of a regional cluster on free software, transparent telematics, (i.e. Trustless Computing), open Web and e-participation

 On April 25th 2014, after several months of multi-partisan negotiations among PD, SEL, and M5S Party (Italy 2nd largest), the M5S ended up presenting alone a regional legislative proposal, that integrates literally our proposed terms for “transparent telematics services” (Art 3.1.o, 3.1.p, 3.1.q), albeit removing a deadline for adoption:

 - Proposta di Legge Regionale “NORME SU SOFTWARE LIBERO, ACCESSIBILITA’ DI DATI E DOCUMENTI, HARDWARE DOCUMENTATO, SERVIZI TELEMATICI TRASPARENTI E PARTECIPATIVI”.
 (Here is a PDF version with searchable terms)

 - Here is a 5-pages summary in english (ODT), derived from the full Italian campaign docs.

 The campaign started in January 2016, when the Open Media Cluster learned that proposed legislative initiatives in preparation by individual directors and PD Lazio List For Lazio, the team leader and office SEL Lazio, and the team leader and 7 councilors M5S Lazio, on such matters, were all based extensively on such Puglia Region of Italy in 2012 entitled “Rules on the free software, accessibility of data and documents, and documented hardware” (pdf), to which Richard Stallman had contributed.